manowar007/zephyr-project-23a05/ONLINE EXAMINATION APPLICATION/README.md

  -Online examination system is restricted to multiple choice question which can be inefficient in assessing a student’s topic Mastery.
 Exams in the form of debates, essays, case-based questions and oral exams are difficult to conduct online.

  -Online examination system does not support for adding images with question so questions containing diagram can not be saved in the system.

+# INSTRUCTION ON HOW TO RUN THE PROJECT LOCALLY

+-Clone the repository and open the folder named ONLINE EXAMINATION APPLICATION in VS CODE and save the file.

+-Now copy the folder from the saved path and paste it in the htdocs folder in the Xampp folder.

+-(To connect the Database)

+1.open xampp control panel and then click on start Apache and start MySql, then click on the admin button of mySQl which will direct to a brower.
+After that click on the new database tab in the browser window .

+2. Now create a new database named cee_db and then click on create button.
+Then click on the import tab, this will open the browse file.
+From the browse file click on htdocs>ONLINE EXAMINATION APPLICATION>database>cee_db.sql and then click on import/go option.

+-After creating and importing the database go to any browser and type localhost/ONLINE EXAMINATION APPLICATION/adminpanel/admin to check the admin dashboard

+to login in for admin

+username- admin@username

+password- admin@password

+type the URL localhost/ONLINE EXAMINATION APPLICATION to check the student module to login for student- You can choose any of the students credentials stored in the manage examinee module in the admin dashboard for eg-

+username- monu@gmail.com

+passowrd- monu111

+(Important- Keep on running the apache and MySql server from the Xampp Control panel to run the application in localhost)

+# TECH USED FOR DESIGNING:

+-	Front End technology- HTML, CSS, Javascript, Bootstrap, AJAX

+-	Backend Technology- PHP, MySQL

+-	Database: MySQL

+-	Server: Apache Server

+-	Software used to run the system locally- Xampp

 # FUTURE SCOPE: